 Reprap Prusa i2 that I mentioned earlier on this site, is close to perfection, except for a relatively small height of a printing zone.
 12-15 (depending on how careful you are) centimeters is sufficient in most cases, but still...

 Of course, I am not the first person addressing the problem, but searching reprap.org is somewhat dissatisfying.
 Here is the thing: the taller your printer is, the more it shakes diring the process of printing, as the extruder moves, sometimes - very fast.
-As for Prusa i2, the effect is negligible: the printer is designed as a solis triangle in Y direction, while its height is small enough to remain rigid in Y directon as well.
+As for Prusa i2, the effect is negligible: the printer is designed as a solid, its height is small enough to remain rigid.